 The costs for a first-time DUI offender can exceed well past $1,000.

 - 48-Hour Jail Fee: $650.00

 - TOTAL: $1,803.00

-And, don’t forget, that doesn’t include an ignition interlock device, which a judge could order you to install in your vehicle at your expense, even on your first offense.
+And, don’t forget, that doesn’t include an ignition interlock device, which a judge will order you to install in your vehicle at your expense, even on your first offense.
 Also worth taking into consideration is any restitution that you will likely pay to any other person involved suffering personal injury or loss.